 Recovery

 However, a root canal isn’t more painful than a regular dental procedure.
-Most people can return to work or school directly afterward, and over-the-counter or prescription medications can help relieve any discomfort.
+Most people can go back to work or school after the surgery, and over-the-counter or prescription medications can help relieve any discomfort.

 Humana can help with root canal treatment